Please read these terms and conditions before booking your holiday cottage. If you have any questions about them please do not hesitate to contact us.

 - Voucher Codes – Any voucher codes promoted via our social or email channels are subject to terms and conditions.

 - Government Guidance – The guest is responsible for following Government guidance, whatever the subject area.
 From social distancing to protective masks on public transport, it is our guests’ responsibility to ensure you are conforming to the latest Government guidance, this includes who you’re travelling/holidaying with.
+In relation to specific guidance, such as the Rule of 6, we will endeavour to contact all affected guests informing them of the regulations they must comply with and the choice of options open to them, such as the option to reduce party size, cancel and obtain a full refund, transfer to new dates or cancel and receive a voucher credit.
+In the event that a guest chooses not to comply with the legislation during the time frame it is in place, the guest will accept all responsibility for failing to comply.

 - The Law – Any disputes between you and the Owner will be governed by the exclusive law of the English courts.